 By Miya Kazuki and You Shiina.
 Released in Japan as “Honzuki no Gekokujou: Shisho ni Naru Tame ni wa Shudan wo Erandeiraremasen” by TO Books.
-Released in North America digitally by J-Novel Club.
+Released in North America by J-Novel Club.
 Translated by quof.

 Covers always spoil of course, but this one perhaps spoils a bit more than most.
 That said, we were due.
 Given that Rozemyne keeps being engaged to various people, as well as the clear “we are each other’s destined forever” relationship she has with Ferdinand, keeping her looking nine years old forever is a non-starter.
 That said, this is only one of the huge things to happen in this book.
 The time for set up volumes is done, we’re now ready to fire off all the guns on the wall.
 Fourth year?
 What fourth year?
 Instead we get war, or “true ditter” as the book calls it, with Rozemyne being forced to choose between the life of one man and the fate of the entire kingdom and chooses the one man, because really what has the kingdom ever done for her?
 And honestly, she has a point.
 In other news, Letizia manages to pass Hannelore for “most unlucky person in the series”, though that naivete costs her a lot more.